kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

-# 2. Requirements & Specification
+# 2. Requirements: Editorial–DTP Revision Workflow

 This document specifies the conceptual digital solution proposed for the pain points identified in [`01_problem_and_scenario.md`](./01_problem_and_scenario.md).